 JL: (Jesse had a memory interruption and starts to laugh in disbelief as he recounts an eye opening moment).
 Sometimes people were talking more about my hair…like I used to have this kind of swooped up thing going on.

 EN: I remember that.

 JL: Yeah (laughing).
 I remember my friend was playing a show and it was right around the time of Devil and God.
 He asked if I wanted to come play some songs on stage so I said sure, and I had just cut my hair and maybe I had put on a couple pounds so I played some songs and I thought I would just check out on the internet and see if there had been any response or comment (pause, still shaking his head chuckling).
 Seriously, there were people saying things like “Hey some kid was on stage playing some Brand New songs” and another guy was like “I think that was Jesse” and the other guy just bashed him and was like “No way, that wasn’t Jesse.”
 That was a really profound moment.
-I mean I can’t imagine me being at (pauses to figure out some example) like a David Bowie show and he’s not dressed as Ziggy Stardust so I don’t know who he is.
+I mean I can’t imagine me being at, like, a David Bowie show and he’s not dressed as Ziggy Stardust so I don’t know who he is.
 I mean I’m not comparing myself to Bowie but it was definitely eye opening.